 Port Phillip Community Shellfish Reef Project

 Shellfish reef habitats are one of the most threatened marine habitats on earth and Port Phillip Bay is an important spawning and recruitment area for many fish species.
-The Shellfish Reef Restoration project is in response to the historically-destructive dredge fishing that caused loss of reproductive oyster biomass within Port Phillip Bay and the removal of hard substrates required for the settlement of shellfish.
-This activity began in Port Phillip Bay in the 1840s and was not totally closed until 1996.
+Dredge fishing began in Port Phillip Bay in the 1840s and has caused the loss of reproductive oyster biomass and the removal of hard substrates required for the settlement of shellfish.
+This activity ceased in 1996.

 - The National Centre for Coasts and Climate